abhinendrayadav/ProVA/data/responses.md

 ## lndFAQ/lnd_external_trainings
 * lndFAQ/lnd_external_trainings
-  - After acquiring approval for the cost of training from the practice director, raise a request to prou@prolifics.com.
-Please refer the learning engagement policy document on PeP to know more.
+  - After acquiring approval for training/certification from the practice director (including cost involved, if any), raise a request to prou@prolifics.com.
+Please refer the Certification Training Reimbursement Guideline on PeP to know more.
 All external trainings and certifications should be updated in the ELMS within 1 month of completion.
 [Click Here](mailto:ProU@prolifics.com?subject=External%20Trainings) to send an email

 ## lndFAQ/lnd_account_lock
 * lndFAQ/lnd_account_lock